 Very important.
 I do try to keep from having to edit a lot to save time, but I always touch up every photo in Lightroom.
 In today’s digital world, I feel editing is important if you want to sale your work.
 You can really make a great image pop even more.
 There are so many possibilities with editing, especially when you get into mixed media and digital art.
-There are some photos I’ll spend an hour or more on when I’m combining photos, or adding any special affects.
+There are some photos I’ll spend an hour or more on when I’m combining photos, or adding any special effects.

 Can you tell me about one of your favorite or most memorable photo shoots?
 What made it so great and why did you like it so much?

 That’s another tough one.
 One story I like to tell is about my Alaska midnight shoot.
 I was hired to take photos of a wedding in Alaska in June.
 We made a vacation of it.
 The first night we got there, we stayed in a cabin in Talkeetna Alaska along the Susitna River.
-Even though we were tired from the long flight, and then the long drive from Anchorage, I was determined to capture the midnight sunset / sunrise (the sun doesn’t set in the summer).
+Even though we were tired from the long flight, and then the long drive from Anchorage, I was determined to capture the midnight sunset/sunrise (the sun doesn’t set in the summer).
 I was warned about moose and bears in the area and a moose had been spotted that day.
 That night I went down to the river (went out in the river area on some exposed rock areas) by myself and my heart was racing as I watched for wildlife.
 I didn’t know what to expect since it was our first night there.
-Thankfully the rain that day subsided briefly and I was able to capture a beautiful sunset / sunrise over the Denali Mountain range just as clouds from another rain system was moving in.
+Thankfully the rain that day subsided briefly and I was able to capture a beautiful sunset/sunrise over the Denali Mountain range just as clouds from another rain system was moving in.
 I was taking long exposures and each time I’d take a shot, I’d have to wait so I’d look around watching for animals.
 Being by myself, I was nervous and tried to make some noise so it would scare anything off.
-I got more comfortable the longer I was out there, but then I moved to a location further into the river to reposition the camera and while waiting for that exposure I looked down and saw a bunch of fresh claw marks and foot prints of a bear.
+I got more comfortable the longer I was out there, but then I moved to a location further into the river to reposition the camera and while waiting for that exposure I looked down and saw a bunch of fresh claw marks and footprints of a bear.
 It looked like it had been fishing.
 My heart really started to race but I wanted to get a few more pictures in.
 Those long exposures seemed to have lasted forever but I got some of my favorite Alaska photos during that moment.

 Do you have any projects that make you look back and shake your head?
 What made the experience so unpleasant?